 There’s more to this release as well.
-It will feature on Snider’s upcoming solo album, We Are The Ones, (pre-order it on CD or as a download – due out on October 21st) and it’s been chosen as a “theme song” if you will for Criss Angel’s cancer awareness charity Heal Every Life Possible (HELP).
+It will feature on Snider’s upcoming solo album, We Are The Ones, (pre-order it [amazon text=on CD&asin=B01HP04ROW] or [amazon text=as a download&asin=B01L54FNLA] – due out on October 21st) and it’s been chosen as a “theme song” if you will for Criss Angel’s cancer awareness charity Heal Every Life Possible (HELP).
 Angel is a stage magician whose own son was diagnosed with cancer at only 20 months of age.
 He’s now two and still undergoing treatment, thankfully with a fairly positive prognosis.

 Angel directed the video for this song, which features footage of his own son’s treatment as well as that of another child, Jacey Gonzalez.
 Jacey made it through treatment and, over the course of the video, is shown shaving her own mother’s hair.